shawxiaozhang/wefacts/docs/index.md

 ## Help

-If help is needed, please join our discussions on [https://groups.google.com/forum/#!forum/wefacts-users](WeFacts Google Group)
+If help is needed, please join our discussions on [WeFacts Google Group](https://groups.google.com/forum/#!forum/wefacts-users)